API Specifications website screenshot

 title: MIT

-- type: Example
+- type: Examples

-https://raw.githubusercontent.com/api-evangelist/specifications/refs/heads/main/examples/api-blueprint-example.json
+url: https://raw.githubusercontent.com/api-evangelist/specifications/refs/heads/main/examples/api-blueprint-example.json

 title: API Blueprint Specification Record Example